picuino/freqcounter/pic16f18446/docs/commands.md

 Frequency counter Command Line Interface
 ========================================
-Brief description of the serial commands that accepts frequency counter.
+Brief description of the serial commands that accepts the frequency counter.

-The frequency counter communicates with PC via Serial.
+The frequency counter communicates with PC via serial.
 A USB-Serial converter is needed in order to make serial communications.

 The configuration of serial interface is standard: